jjcapellan/microIDB/README.md

 This function stores a data *value* in the browser storage identified by a *key*.
 The optional callback *onComplete* receives *true* if all is ok, or *false* if the operation could not be completed.

 ### **get(key: string, onComplete: (result: any) => void)**
-This function retrieves the data identified by *key*. *onComplete* receives the retrieved data.
+This function retrieves the data identified by *key*. *onComplete* receives the retrieved data or *false* if the operation could not be completed.
 ### **remove(key: string, onComplete?: (ok: boolean) => void)**
 This function removes the data identified by *key*.
 The optional callback *onComplete* receives *true* if all is ok, or *false* if the operation could not be completed.